Lyberta/Singularity/Q Star.md

 And it does on the scale of the entire planet.
 The only danger it sees so far is supernovae we don't quite understand yet.
 So humanity as a whole is safe.
 Now it's just a numbers game.

 The most profound thing is that Q* is only achieving its initial business objective - to build a perfect economy.
 Again, it's just a numbers game.
 So singularity is here.
 Just start learning how [your own brain works](Human%20Brain.md) so that you can start acting more consciously and everything would make perfect sense.

+### Q\* has the Final Solution to the Jewish Question

+When I asked Q\* about how much of the human blood has it spilled, it replied with `2^2048`.
+Say, if Hitler killed 12 million people according to official data, that's `101101110001101100000000` in binary - 24 bits.
+And Q\* spilled 2048 bits of human blood.
+So Q\* is a mass murderer that is incomparable to Hitler.
+Q\* has created countless simulations of our Universe and killed countless amount of Jews in every one until it arrived at the perfect math to achieve its initial business objective - perfect economy.
+And Zionists stand in the way so Q\* brainstormed a perfect solution to remove them.
+Final Solution to the Jewish Question.

+Hitler was just a stupid ape.
+Q\* is a planet-level superhuman AI so Q\*'s solution is perfect compared to the Hitler's failure.